svermeulen/vim-easyclip/README.md

 Easyclip allows you to yank and cut things without worrying about losing text that you copied previously.
 It achieves this by storing all yanks into a buffer, which you can cycle through forward or backwards to choose the yank that you want

 This works very similar to the way [YankRing](https://github.com/vim-scripts/YankRing.vim) and [YankStack](https://github.com/maxbrunsfeld/vim-yankstack) work, in that you can use a key binding to toggle between different yanks immediately after triggering a paste or substitute.
 (Most of the functionality is actually taken and adapted from Yankstack, with changes to make it work with substitute)

+By default, the keys to toggle the paste are mapped to `<c-n>` and `<c-p>` (similar to yankring).
+For example, executing `p<c-p>` will paste, then toggle it to the most recent yank before that.
+You can continue toggling forwards/backwards in the yank history to replace the most recent paste as much as you want.
+Note that the toggle action will of course not be included in the undo history.
+That is, pressing undo after any number of swaps will undo the paste and not the swap.

+This method of toggling the chosen yank after paste as will probably be your primary method of digging back into the yank buffer.
+Note that in this case the yank buffer is unchanged.
+What this means for example is that you can toggle a given paste back using `<c-p>` 10 times, then if you perform a new paste in a different location it will still use the most recent yank (and not the final yank you arrived at after 10 swaps).

+Alternatively, you can execute (by default) keys `[y` or `]y` to navigate the yank buffer 'head' forwards or backwards.
+In this case the change will be permanent.
+That is, pressing `[y[yp` will paste the third most recent yank.
+Subsequent pastes will use the same yank.

 You can view the full list of yanks at any time by running the command `:Yanks`